laniel123/laniel123/README.md

  ## My Projects

 - Anti-DUI: A BAC prediction tool powered by regression modeling and Streamlit, aimed at helping students make safer decisions around alcohol.
 Finalist in UCSB’s Project Showcase.
+- Mlb_Injury_Report: A pipeline that scrapes the MLB website for player statistics and using a trained ML model, predicts a player's likelihood of injury based on previous game data.
 - Spotify Playlist Analyzer: A full-stack web app that creatively assesses emotional tone based on Spotify playlist content — integrating Python, Flask, and the Spotify Web API.
 - GUI Automation Toolkit: Built a custom link scraper using PyAutoGUI for platforms with limited automation access